 That expenditure was “unlawful” because Pugh is not a member of the slate, according to the civil citation filed Friday against the slate in Anne Arundel County Circuit Court.

 “The SBE [State Board of Elections] records also show that Ms. Pugh is not a member of the slate committee and that no member of the Baltimore County Victory Slate is an active candidate on the Baltimore City ballot,” according to an affidavit filed in support of the citation.

 “A campaign finance entity may disburse campaign funds only if in accordance with the purpose of the political committee,” the affidavit says, citing Maryland election law.
 The Victory Slate is being fined $3,000 as part of the civil action.

 Pugh went on to win a close race with the second-place finisher, former mayor Sheila Dixon.

 Last month, Pugh appointed Smith as chief of strategic alliances, a new $175,000 cabinet-level position in city government.

-The mayor’s director of communications Anthony McCarthy referred a reporter to Pugh’s campaign committee treasurer Keith Timmons and said Smith and the mayor would have no further comment.
+The mayor’s director of public affairs Anthony McCarthy referred a reporter to Pugh’s campaign committee treasurer Keith Timmons and said Smith and the mayor would have no further comment.